brennash/FixtureFinder/README.md

 # FixtureFinder
 Finds any upcoming top v bottom football league fixtures, by scraping the web for tables and fixture information.

+Note - this may be deprecated since the underlying data sources may no longer work.

 ## Usage
 ```bash
 Usage: FixtureFinder [OPTIONS] [leagueCode]